-In what way, if any, would having the option THIS YEAR, CONSUMERS ARE GIFTING CLOTHES, CRAFTS, BEAUTY PRODUCTS, AND ENTERTAINMENT Half of consumers gift apparel & accessories for the holidays.
+THIS YEAR, CONSUMERS ARE GIFTING CLOTHES, CRAFTS, BEAUTY PRODUCTS, AND ENTERTAINMENT Half of consumers gift apparel & accessories for the holidays.
 The hobbies category is similarly popular, with 45% of consumers gifting arts & crafts.
 Next up are beauty products (37%) and entertainment (37%)-suggesting that consumers value experiences and togetherness as much as they value material items.
 Which of the following would you say are areas where you shop for gifts?
 Please select all that apply.

-Understand customer intent -and communicate accordingly
+APPLYING THESE INSIGHTS TO YOUR HOLIDAY SALE STRATEGY Understand customer intent -and communicate accordingly

-Retailers should prioritise collecting zero-party and first-party data through pop-ups or by tracking the collections users view.
+Retailers should prioritize collecting zero-party and first-party data through pop-ups or by tracking the collections users view.
 This data can be used for paid media retargeting as well as flow triggers, starting 2-3 weeks before the holiday season, to keep your brand top of mind.
-Personalised product recommendations-which we've seen boost conversion rates by up to 4x-and timely delivery reminders can significantly increase conversions and customer satisfaction.
+Personalized product recommendations-which we've seen boost conversion rates by up to 4x-and timely delivery reminders can significantly increase conversions and customer satisfaction.

-Nina Jung

 Chief Revenue Officer

-To maximise the opportunity for sales over the upcoming holiday season, understanding customers' intent is key.
-Analysing existing customer behaviour using RFM, purchase, and loyalty data will help brands understand historic buying patterns across sale and non-sale periods.
+To maximize the opportunity for sales over the upcoming holiday season, understanding customers' intent is key.
+Analyzing existing customer behavior using RFM, purchase, and loyalty data will help brands understand historic buying patterns across sale and non-sale periods.
 Considering purchase intent over this period will also help drive the right promotions and discounting.
 Consider bundling products to build basket size, or creating buying guides to stimulate cross-sell.
 Being purposeful with promotions this season will help brands achieve financial targets and keep customers happy.

 Paul Pritchard

 Group CEO

 OVERDOSE.

-Reward customers for their loyalty
+APPLYING THESE INSIGHTS TO YOUR HOLIDAY SALE STRATEGY Reward customers for their loyalty

 When shoppers are cutting back on the number of gifts they buy, they're more likely to concentrate their spending with brands that offer them real value.
-By using loyalty programs that provide exclusive perks-like early access to holiday deals, personalised gift suggestions, or bonus points for purchases-retailers can keep these cautious shoppers engaged.
+By using loyalty programs that provide exclusive perks-like early access to holiday deals, personalized gift suggestions, or bonus points for purchases-retailers can keep these cautious shoppers engaged.
 This approach not only drives incremental sales during a tough season, but also helps build lasting relationships.
 A well-crafted loyalty program can make your brand the go-to choice when consumers are deciding how to stretch their holiday budgets, turning limited gift purchases into opportunities for repeat business.

 Brenden Rawson

 Founder